Learning Dynamical Systems by Leveraging Data from Similar Systems: Mathematical Notation and Terminology

 \section{Mathematical Notation and Terminology}

 Let $\mathbb{R}$ denote the set of real numbers.
 The symbol $\cup$ is used to denote the union of sets.
 Let $\lambda_{min}(\cdot)$ and $\lambda_{max}(\cdot)$ be the smallest and largest eigenvalues, respectively, of a symmetric matrix.
 The spectral radius of a given matrix is denoted as $\rho(\cdot)$.
 A square matrix $A$ is called strictly stable if $\rho(A)<1$, marginally stable if $\rho(A)\leq1$, and unstable if $\rho(A)>1$.
 We use $\|\cdot\|$ and $\|\cdot\|_{F}$ to denote the spectral norm and Frobenius norm of a given matrix, respectively.
 Vectors are treated as column vectors, and the symbol $'$ is used to denote the transpose operator.
 We use $\tr(\cdot)$ to denote the trace of a given matrix.
-A Gaussian distributed random vector is denoted as $u\sim \mathcal{N}(\mu,\Sigma)$, where $\mu$ is the mean and $\Sigma$ is the covariance matrix.
 We use $I_{n}$ to denote the identity matrix with dimension $n \times n$.
 The symbol $\sigma(\cdot)$ is used to denote the sigma field generated by the corresponding random vectors.
 We use $\mathcal{S}^{n-1}$ to denote the unit sphere in $n$-dimensional space.